InfoSec812/Scanalyzer/README.md

 Scanalyzer
 ==========

 A ReSTful service application which will track and scan your network hosts using NMAP and store the results.
-It will also compare previous results with the current results and potentially generate warning messages about changes to your infrastructure.
+(IN PROGRESS) It will also compare previous results with the current results.
+(PLANNED) It will generate warning messages about changes to your infrastructure.
+(PLANNED)

 To build the application, make sure that you have Maven >=3.x and run: